lieff/minimp3/README.md

 You can ``#include`` ``minimp3.h`` in as many files as you like.
 Also you can use ``MINIMP3_ONLY_MP3`` define to strip MP1/MP2 decoding code.
 MINIMP3_ONLY_SIMD define controls generic (non SSE/NEON) code generation (always enabled on x64/arm64 targets).
+In case you do not want any platform-specific SIMD optimizations, you can define ``MINIMP3_NO_SIMD``.
 MINIMP3_NONSTANDARD_BUT_LOGICAL define saves some code bytes, and enforces non-stadnard but logical behaviour of mono-stereo transition (rare case).

 Then. we decode the input stream frame-by-frame: